 |Hosting History||7 changes on 7 unique name servers over 21 years|

-As you can see, WHOIS searches can provide a wealth of information.
-However, sometimes the information is blocked or made private by the domain owner.
+As you can see, WHOIS searches can provide a wealth of domain registration information.
+However, sometimes the contact information is blocked or made private by the domain owner.
 We have been seeing this more and more in the domain industry due to privacy laws such as GDPR.
-If the domain is private, the WHOIS will provide an email or a contact form to contact the owner.
+If the domain is private, the WHOIS directory listing will provide an email or a contact form to contact the site owner.

 We use tools and investigative skills to analyze the domain’s ownership history.
-For example, we may contact past owners to find out to whom the domain was sold and how to find the current owner.
-In other cases, it may take some extra time and effort to find the decision-maker at the company.
+For example, we may contact past domain name owners to find out to whom the domain was sold and how to find the current website owner.
+In other cases, finding the decision-maker at the company may take some extra time and effort.
 Again, this is something that we are experienced and specialized in doing.
 To set up a consultation with one of our experienced domain brokers, click here.

 Once you find the owner, the next step is to make an offer for the domain name.
 If you have not already done so, you may want to read my article on appraising domain names.
 When you’re looking to contact the owner of a domain name to make an offer, the first thing you should do is visit the website and look around.
 It’s important to determine how the company is using the domain (even if the appraisal tells you the domain is worth x amount).

 If the domain takes you to a bona fide working business, the company’s livelihood is probably tied to the brand name of the domain, and it will cost significantly more than fair market value.
 Additionally, even if it’s just a landing page or a dead page, it might be in the company’s plans for a future project.
-If this is the case, the appraisal may be incorrect, or it may cost a little more to convince the company to change its plans or to purchase something else.
+If this is the case, the appraisal may be incorrect, or it may cost a little more to convince the company to change its plans or purchase a new domain name.
 Whatever the case, be prepared to negotiate the domain’s price by researching the domain before you contact the owner.